charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

     <span class="p-notification__status">Note:</span>
 For security reasons, the security groups automatically managed by Juju will not by default allow traffic into the nodes from external networks which can otherwise reach the FIPs.
-The easiest way to allow this is to add a rule to the model SG (named `juju-<model UUID>`) to allow ingress traffic from the FIP network, according to your security and network traffic policy and needs.
+The easiest way to allow this is to add a rule to the model security group (named `juju-<model UUID>`) to allow ingress traffic from the FIP network, according to your security and network traffic policy and needs.
-Alternatively, you could create a separate SG to manage the rule(s) across multiple models or controllers.<br/>
+Alternatively, you could create a separate security group to manage the rule(s) across multiple models or controllers.<br/>
 <br/>
-Manual SG intervention will also be required if you wish to have the Amphora instances in a different subnet from the node instances, since you will need to allow at least traffic on the NodePort range (30000-32767) from the Amphorae into the nodes.
+Configuring or creating a security group will also be necessary if you wish to have the Amphora instances in a different subnet from the node instances, since you will need to allow at least traffic on the NodePort range (30000-32767) from the Amphorae into the nodes.
   </p>